WilliamBonvini/PolimiNotes/Database_2/notes.md

   - Contains all the tuples of a table
   - Its main purpose is to store the table content
 - *<u>Secondary Structures</u>*
-  - Used to index primary structures, and only contain the values of some fields, interleaved with pointers to the blocks of the primary structure
+  - Used to index primary structures, and only contains the values of some fields, interleaved with pointers to the blocks of the primary structure
   - Their main purpose is to speed up the search for specific tuples within the table, according to some search criterion

 <img src="images\1550333788254.png" style="zoom:50%">